-Total catch as of October 16, 2006
+\Total catch as of October 17, 2008

 Table 14.4.
-Catch (mt) of dusky rockfish and Shortspine thornyhead by target fishery and gear type for 2004 and 2005.
+Catch (mt) of dusky rockfish and Shortspine thornyhead by target fishery and gear type for 2006 and 2007.
 Source: Catch Accounting System NMFS AK Regional Office.
+Note: Due to confidentiality rules, geartypes have been lumped into two categories Trawl (non-pelagic and pelagic trawl) and Other (jig, longline and pot).